cos-archives/osf-ui-tests/README.md

 * Try to create a user without a password
 * --or--
 * Try to create a user with a short password

+### Issues:
+* Testing file submission with Selenium.
+Currently using blueimp.
+See page for issue: https://github.com/blueimp/jQuery-File-Upload/issues/1228
+Possible workrounds include: use requests to submit post request or via javascipt.

+### Notes: If issues arise during tests, look at the following suites first.
+* user_creations_tests
+* project_creation_tests
+* utils -- relies heavily on the aforementioned test suites.